Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 pub type Barrier = (
 	// Weight that is paid for may be consumed.
 	TakeWeightCredit,
-	// If the message is one that immediately attemps to pay for execution, then allow it.
+	// If the message is one that immediately attempts to pay for execution, then allow it.
 	AllowTopLevelPaidExecutionFrom<Everything>,
 	// Messages coming from system parachains need not pay for execution.
 	AllowUnpaidExecutionFrom<IsChildSystemParachain<ParaId>>,